Assembly of Catholic Bishops of Ontario

-The Assembly of Catholic Bishops of Ontario (ACBO) (Assemblée des évêques catholiques de l'Ontario in French) is the association of Catholic bishops in the Province of Ontario.
+The Assembly of Catholic Bishops of Ontario (ACBO) (Assemblée des évêques catholiques de l'Ontario in French) is the association of Catholic bishops in the Province of Ontario, Canada.
 It is involved in providing information about the moral positions of the Catholic Church in all aspects of public life.
 It works alongside the Canadian Conference of Catholic Bishops on a regional level, while other bishops' assemblies do similar work in other parts of Canada.

 Members

 The Assembly of Catholic Bishops of Ontario includes the bishops of 12 dioceses and 4 eparchies as well as the bishop of the Military Ordinariate of Canada, who is a member of all four regional episcopal assemblies in Canada.
 In 2021 its president is Ronald Peter Fabbro, bishop of London.

 The ACBO includes the bishops of the following Catholic jurisdictions: